xudoong/EdgeVisionTransformer/README.md

 The folder *model_zoo* contains the tflite models we tested.

-The folder *modeling.models* contains our tensorflow implemented ViT (DeiT) and T2T-ViT model.
-Thanks for the work of https://github.com/kamalkraj/Vision-Transformer and https://github.com/yitu-opensource/T2T-ViT.
+The folder *modeling.models* contains our tensorflow implemented ViT (DeiT) and T2T-ViT model,based on https://github.com/kamalkraj/Vision-Transformer and https://github.com/yitu-opensource/T2T-ViT.
 The tensorflow swin-transformer is from https://github.com/rishigami/Swin-Transformer-TF.git.

 # Usage
 First clone this repo and install dependencies.